Nicklas Strunck: Groningen

 On 11 August 2019, Strunck was signed by Dutch Eredivisie club FC Groningen for a reported fee of around €500,000.
 He moved to Groningen on a four-year contract.

 Esbjerg

 After no appearances for Groningen, Strunck was sent on a one-season loan to Danish 1st Division club Esbjerg fB on 5 October 2020 for the 2020–21 season.

 On 4 June 2021 Esbjerg confirmed, that Strunck had signed a permanent deal with the club until June 2025.
 On 11 July, he was appointed team captain of the club, before controversial manager Peter Hyballa gave the captain's armband to 19-year-old Mads Larsen on 24 July.
+Esbjerg suffered relegation to the third-tier Danish 2nd Division with Strunck as a starter, before securing promotion back to the second tier in 2024.

+Bryne FK

+On January 31, 2025, Strunck joined Norwegian Eliteserien side Bryne FK on a two-year deal.